Chronic Impulsivity: What Is It?

 Do you often find yourself in trouble because of an impulsive decision or action?
 This may not be something you want to ignore.
-If this kind of behavior is continually bringing about undesirable outcomes, be aware because it may be chronic impulsivity.
+If this kind of behavior is continually bringing about undesirable outcomes, you may be experiencing chronic impulsivity.

 Chronic Impulsivity Isn’t Healthy

-Spontaneity is a part of our lives; chronic impulsivity is not.
-People occasionally make spontaneous decisions regarding an array of what can arise.
+Spontaneity can be great; chronic impulsivity not so much.
+People occasionally make spontaneous decisions, this is a part of life and sometimes these decisions even work out for the better.
 Spontaneity can be fun as a way of changing the predictability in your life.
-There are times when you may just want to loosen up and have fun.
-In fact, it can bring about positive results under certain circumstances and work positively for you.
+It can bring about positive results under certain circumstances and work positively for you.

-There is, however, a thin line dividing spontaneity and impulsivity.
+There is, however, a thin line between spontaneity and impulsivity.
 If hasty decisions or actions rule your life, it is a different matter.
-While spontaneous decisions or responses could be necessary, even healthy, under certain circumstances, chronic impulsivity deserves attention.
+While spontaneous decisions or responses could be necessary, even healthy, under certain circumstances, chronic impulsivity tends to result in negative consequences.

 What is chronic impulsivity?